 IIROC Trading Resumption - GIGA

 VANCOUVER, BC, Sept.
-11, 2020 /CNW/ - Trading resumes in: Company: Giga Metals Corporation TSX-Venture Symbol: GIGA All Issues: Yes Resumption (ET): 11:45 AM IIROC can make a decision to impose a temporary suspension (halt) of trading in a security of a...
+14, 2020 /CNW/ - Trading resumes in: Company: Giga Metals Corporation TSX-Venture Symbol: GIGA All Issues: Non Resumption (ET): 9:53:36 AM IIROC can make a decision to impose a temporary suspension (halt) of trading in a security of a...

 Company: Giga Metals Corporation